 It’s Impossible To Forget These 5 Horrific Winter Storms That Have Gone Down In New Mexico History

-Winter is a magical time of year filled with glittering snow, roaring fires, and… epic blizzards.
-While thinking of the charming images of winter can be wonderful, it doesn’t take long to remember it can also be a disastrous time of year.
+Winter in New Mexico is a magical time of year.
+We’ve got glittering snow, roaring fires, and occasionally, epic blizzards.
+While thinking of the more charming aspects of winter can be wonderful, it doesn’t take long to remember it can also be a disastrous time of year.
 Here’s a look at some winter storms in New Mexico that turned into true disaster scenarios.

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.